 So how do we know if it is happening?
 Pavlov was lucky he had dogs, because many of them visibly drool in anticipation of food.
 If he had been using, say, lizards, would we know about respondent conditioning today?

 What if you have a dog who doesn’t drool?
 Or perhaps the dog is having the gustatory response but not quite to the level that would cause drool.
 We can extrapolate that the invisible internal response is occurring from the operant responses that we do see.
 Clara now runs to me, wagging her tail, when Summer barks.
 Those are operant behaviors that are extremely unlikely to occur consistently without there having been some trigger other than the barking.
 They are not a common response to a barking dog.
-But they are likely caused by the conditioning, and pretty reliable indicators of it.
-In Clara’s case, even licking her chops is operant, but it is a direct result of the commencement of salivation.
+But they are likely caused by the conditioning and are pretty reliable indicators of it.
+Even Clara’s licking of her chops is operant, but it directly results from the commencement of salivation.

 So here’s my video on the method of pairing barking and wonderful treats.
 I hope it is more interesting than watching grass grow.

 SPOILER ALERT: At the end of the video I test Clara’s response on camera when I am not home and someone impersonates the mailman.
 Both dogs hear the person on the porch.
 Summer immediately barks and continues to do so.
 Clara jumps to her feet in her crate and stands there, listening.
 She does not bark.
 Neither does she drool and wag her tail.
 But I am pleased with her response.
-Someone coming up on the front porch is a event a dog would normally pay attention to and I’m glad she did.
+Someone coming up on the front porch is an event a dog would normally pay attention to, and I’m glad she did.
 She was extremely attentive, but she did not get into a frenzied state or “catch” Summer’s barking.
-I think this is likely due to the conditioning and its result that she never practices that behavior when I am home.
-Without the automatic barking and arousal, she was able to make an assessment (anthropomorphically speaking) that the sound of the mailman was the same as it is every day, and it has never predicted anything bad.
+I think this is likely because of the conditioning and its result that she never practices that behavior when I am home.
+Without the automatic barking and arousal, she could make an assessment (anthropomorphically speaking) that the sound of the mailman was the same as it is every day, and it has never predicted anything bad.

 And in case you’re wondering: this conditioning did not inhibit Clara’s barking in response to various events that she herself finds alarming or exciting.
 There are plenty of those episodes.
 The conditioning just inhibits her from joining in contagious, group barking.